LuisHorca/project-route-timing-monitoring/README.md

 ## Project Description
 This project proposes a simple and modular solution using object-oriented programming in C++.
 Classes are defined for different types of vehicles (car, bicycle and truck), all of them derived from a base class Vehicle, which allows inheritance and polymorphism to be applied when calculating the maximum speed of each one.
-The user selects a point of origin, a destination and a means of transportation, and the program estimates the time required to complete the route based on a predefined distance between cities.
+The user selects a point of origin, a destination and a means of transportation, and the program estimates the time required to complete the route based on a predefined distance between places.
 The design makes it easy to add more locations or vehicles without altering the main logic, and reinforces key concepts of encapsulation, code reuse and abstraction.

 ## Classes and Justifications